Bottlenose dolphins, organically brewed beer, and cute coastal villages: this tour explores the best-kept secrets of northern Scotland.

 Black Isle Brewery - Talk to the Highland brewers and taste a delicious home-grown, organic beer.

-Cromarty - Scottish writer, Ian Rankin, comes to this town to visit the local arts shop and enjoy the inspirational sea views.
+Cromarty - This creative coastal town has a fantastic local arts shop and inspirational sea views.

 Rosemarkie - Visit this village and explore the picturesque bays of the Moray Coast and a museum full of ancient Pictish relics.